mvolkmann/blog/src/web-dev-tips.md

   The `flex-grow` values of all the children are added to obtain a total.
   Then the `flex-grow` value of each child is divided by the total to get a percentage.
-  That percentage of the unused space in the parent container is added to the size of the child element.
+  That percentage of the **unused space** in the parent container is added to the size of the child element.

 - `gap`

   This controls the space between elements when `justify-content` is not one of the values that begins with `space-`.

+The table below demonstrates combinations of values for the `justify-content` and `align-items` properties.
+This is not an image.
+It is generated in your web browser.

 {% include "_flex-layout.html" %}